TiepiNL/py4e/checkmk/readme.md

 # checkmk agent companion
-**[checkmk]** is an open source infrastructure monitoring tool.

 This program eases the life of sysadmins by providing features to troubleshoot the [checkmk agent for Windows].
-Linux support will be added later.
+Linux support will be added later. (**[checkmk]** is an open source infrastructure monitoring tool.)

+@TODO: create fancy gif with demo

 ## Features